-Posterior tibial tendon tendinitis is characterized by inflammation and pain at the posterior tibial tendon (back of the inner ankle).
-This structure is the tendon attachment of the muscles of the leg to the inner foot and is important in standing on your toes, in the pushing-off phase of running or jumping, and in turning your foot inward.
-This is usually a grade 1 or 2 strain of the tendon.
+Peroneal tendinitis is characterized by inflammation and pain of the peroneal tendons (at back of the outer ankle).
+More often these are partial tears of one or both of the tendons.
+These structures are the tendon attachments of the muscles of the outer leg to the (1) outer foot and (2) bottom of the inner foot.
+These structures are important in standing on your toes, in the pushing-off phase of running or jumping, and when turning your foot outward.
+This injury is uncommon.
+There may be a grade 1 or 2 strain of the tendon.
 A grade 1 strain is a mild strain.
 There is a slight pull without obvious tearing (it is microscopic tendon tearing).
 There is no loss of strength, and the tendon is the correct length.
 A grade 2 strain is a moderate strain.
-There is tearing of fibers within the substance of the tendon or where the tendon meets the bone or muscle.
-The length of the muscle-tendon-bone unit is increased, and there is usually decreased strength.
+There is tearing of tendon fibers within the substance of the tendon, although it may occur where the tendon meets the muscle or bone.
+The length of the tendon or the whole muscle-tendon-bone unit is increased, and strength is decreased.
 A grade 3 strain is a complete rupture of the tendon.

-■■■ Common Signs and Symptoms
+■ ■ Common Signs and Symptoms

-- Pain, tenderness, swelling, warmth, or redness over the back of the inner ankle at the posterior tibial tendon or the inner part of the mid-foot - Pain with ankle motion (especially when pushing off or pushing down with the front of the foot) or when standing on the ball of the foot - Crepitation (a crackling sound) when the tendon is moved or touched
+- Pain, tenderness, swelling, warmth, or redness over the back of the outer ankle at the peroneal tendons, the outer part of the mid-foot, or the bottom of the arch - Pain with ankle motion (especially when pushing off or pushing down with the front of the foot) or when standing on the ball of the foot or pushing the foot outward - Crepitation (a crackling sound) when the tendon is moved or touched